swkarlekar/summaries/README.md

 **1943:** McCulloch and Pitts introduce the first neural networking computing model.

-**1957:** Rosenblatt introduce the Perceptron, a single-layer neural network.
+**1957:** Rosenblatt introduces the Perceptron, a single-layer neural network.

-**1960:** Henry J. Kelly introduces control theory, leading to develop of basic continuous backpropagation model.
+**1960:** Henry J. Kelly introduces control theory, leading to the development of a basic continuous backpropagation model.
 This method will not gain widespread recognition in the community until 1986.

-**1965:** Ivakhnenko & Lapa developed group method of data handling (GMDH), a group of algorithms that provide the foundation of deep learning by detailing how datasets can lead to optimized models, and demonstrate its application to shallow neural networks.
+**1965:** Ivakhnenko & Lapa develop the group method of data handling (GMDH), a group of algorithms that provide the foundation of deep learning by detailing how datasets can lead to optimized models, and demonstrate its application to shallow neural networks.

 **1971:** Ivakhnenko successfully demonstrates the deep learning process by creating an 8-layer deep network that serves as a computer identification system called Alpha.